Blog

 The objective of graphic design is to convey or enhance a message.

 Good graphic art streamlines communication.
-Just picture a spreadsheet with data analytics.
-A graphic designer might use different colors to highlight which metrics are rising and which are dropping, thus making it easier for the viewer to quickly understand what’s going well and what needs to be adjusted.
+Picture a spreadsheet with data analytics.
+A graphic designer might use different colors to highlight which metrics are rising and which are dropping, making it easier for the viewer to quickly understand what’s going well and what they need to adjust.

-Well executed graphic design can also elicit an emotional response from the viewer or even motivate them to take action.
-The “sign up” page on a website, for example, is typically designed to entice visitors to join an email list or start a free trial.
+Well-executed graphic design can also elicit an emotional response from the viewer or even motivate them to take action.
+The “sign up” page on a website, for example, typically entices visitors to join an email list or start a free trial.
 Meanwhile, food packaging design aims to make the food inside seem more appealing to eat.

-Here are 9 of the most common types of graphic design with examples and links to help you get your creative juices flowing.
+Here are 11 of the most common types of graphic design with examples to help you get your creative juices flowing.

 Brand design is the practice of setting guidelines and best practices for a company to use across all branded materials to ensure a consistent brand identity.
-Brand designers help communicate the personality, tone, and core messaging of a company, so this work involves a lot of strategy.
+It encompasses a broad scope — a brand, its audience, and its strategy — whereas visual identity design focuses on specific visual elements or components within a brand’s design.

 Brand design work includes but is not limited to:

-• designing logos and setting clear guidelines for how they’re to be used
+• Designing logos and setting clear guidelines for how to use them

-• selecting brand colors and setting clear guidelines for their usage
+• Selecting brand colors and setting clear guidelines for their use

-• creating templates that follow the brand guidelines and can be used by marketing, growth, and other teams
+• Creating templates that follow the brand guidelines and that marketing, growth, and other teams can use

 2. Marketing design

 Marketing design is graphic design for marketing initiatives.
-Marketing designers may work on small projects, such as the layout of a promotional email, or large multi-faceted projects, such as designing the booth, hand-outs, and print materials for trade shows.
+Marketing designers may work on smaller, one-off projects such as promotional emails, as well as larger multi-faceted projects such as ad campaigns, seasonal campaigns, or designing booths, handouts, and other print materials for conventions and tradeshows.

 3. Web design

-Designing a great website is a multidisciplinary undertaking because websites are interactive, rather than fixed assets like a brochure or a magazine.
-You need graphic design skills as well as experience with user experience (UX) and user interface (UI) design, which is why many websites are designed by teams of multiple professionals with complementary skill sets.
+Designing a great website is a multidisciplinary undertaking as websites are interactive rather than fixed assets like brochures or magazines.
+You need graphic design skills as well as experience with user experience (UX) and user interface (UI) design, which is why teams of multiple professionals with complementary skill sets typically design websites.

 Web designers may work on projects including: